-For any previous coursework outside the UH system (and military training) to be evaluated for transfer to Windward Community College (WCC), a student's home institution must be WCC, he or she must also be in a declared program and currently enrolled or registered/accepted.
-The official transcript from the previous institution must be sent directly to WCC Admissions & Records office for evaluation.
+Students who wish to transfer prior college (non-UH System) coursework or military training to Windward Community College must be classified as degree-seeking at Windward Community College and currently enrolled or registered/accepted to qualify for a transfer credit evaluation.
+Official transcripts must be sent directly from the prior institution to the Admissions & Records Office.
 A Request for Transcript Evaluation form may be submitted to inform the Admissions & Records office of the incoming transcript.
-For records not sent for evaluation due to student's status, the transcript is maintained for one year.
+Transcripts not sent for evaluation due to the student's status will be maintained for one year.

-Credits earned from other UH System campuses will be evaluated at the end of each semester and can be viewed via STAR.
-A Request for Transcript Evaluation may be submitted to inform the Admissions & Records office of the UH credits.
+Credits earned at other UH System campuses will be evaluated at the end of each semester and can be viewed via STAR.
+A Request for Transcript Evaluation form may be submitted to inform the Admissions & Records Office of the UH credits.